These chewy vegan chocolate chip cookies will be eaten as fast as they are baked! Just make sure to there’s enough for seconds or thirds.

 - In a separate bowl, combine sifted flour, baking soda, baking powder, and salt.

 - Stir together the dry and wet ingredients.
 Whisk until smooth.
+Add the chocolate chips and fold into the batter.

 - Cover bowl and chill and rest cookie dough in the freezer for at least 1 hour.
 Or, 30 minutes in the freezer.